blucifer22/quantum-battleship-revisited/README.md

 ## How to Play

-Open up the `prototype_game_loop` notebook and press play in the "Functional" cell.
+Open up the `quantum_battleship_revisited` notebook and press run-all.
 Grab a friend and follow the on-screen prompts to select a weapon and fight for fame, glory, and bragging rights about how the qbits like you more.

 More information about the implementation the specific weapons is in the presentation linked below.